erictheise/rrose/README.md

 rrose
 =====

-Rrose: A Leaflet plugin for when autoPan : false
+Rrose: A Leaflet Plugin for Edge Cases